mcenirm/awscliv2-rpm/goals.md

 - [ ] build a no-source RPM for AWS CLI v2
 - [ ] support EL7 (RHEL, Centos)
 - [ ] test it properly, so we get notified when an upstream change breaks an assumption
+- [ ] document procedure for building real RPM from nosrc RPM (download and rpmbuild)

 ## Stretch